borntorun/angular-typeaheadjs/README.md

 angular-typeaheadjs
 =======================

-An AngularJS directive to use the [typeahead.js](https://github.com/twitter/typeahead.js) autocomplete library.
+An AngularJS directive to serve as a wrapper to the [typeahead.js](https://github.com/twitter/typeahead.js) autocomplete library.
+It allows to apply to an input field the autocomplete typeahead.js features.
+In the default use case it will apply autocomplete search functionality for an `input.typeahead`.
+A dataset with a [Bloddhound](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md) engine as source will be created retrieving data from prefecth and/or remote urls.

 Requirements
 ------------